jjbuschhoff/hyped/docs/source/data_processors.rst

 **Configuration Options**

 Each data processor comes with a set of configuration options that define its behavior.
 These options are encapsulated within a :class:`Pydantic` model, providing a structured and type-safe way to specify the processor's parameters.
-Common configuration options may include:

-- **Model Selection**: Specify the pre-trained model or algorithm to be used by the processor.
-- **Parameter Settings**: Define parameters such as maximum sequence length, padding strategy, truncation strategy, etc., depending on the processor's functionality.
-- **Other Customization Options**: Additional options specific to each processor, allowing fine-grained control over its behavior.

 **Example: Configuring a Transformers Tokenizer**